arun477/mcts/readme.md

-# Tic-Tac-Toe with Monte Carlo Tree Search AI
+# Tic-Tac-Toe with Monte Carlo Tree Search

 This project implements a Tic-Tac-Toe game with an AI opponent using the Monte Carlo Tree Search (MCTS) algorithm.
 The game features a graphical user interface built with Pygame, allowing human players to compete against the AI.